Skip to content

 Bone phosphate

-E542 is the European food-additive number for Bone phosphate, an emulsifier — helps ingredients that normally separate, like oil and water, stay mixed.
+E542 is the European food-additive number for Bone phosphate, an anti-caking agent — keeps powders free-flowing and stops them clumping.
 Bone phosphate (E542) is an emulsifier used as a food additive.

 What is E542 used for?

-Bone phosphate (E542) is an emulsifier — helps ingredients that normally separate, like oil and water, stay mixed.
+Bone phosphate (E542) is an anti-caking agent — keeps powders free-flowing and stops them clumping.
 It is added during food production for a technological purpose rather than for nutrition.
+See all Anti-caking agents (E-numbers).

 Is E542 safe or restricted?

 E542 is an approved food additive in the EU and currently carries no special regulatory restrictions in the EU additive register.
-Forkin classifies it as No regulatory flags and does not make health claims.
-See the methodology for how regulatory levels are assigned.
+Forkin classifies it as No known concern and does not make health claims.
+See the methodology for how regulatory levels are assigned, or the guide to how EU additives are approved, re-evaluated and banned.

 Frequently asked questions about E542